zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 21-10-2019
+  - The `times` command has a new option `-m` – it shows the **moments** of the plugin load times – i.e.: how late after loading Zplugin a plugin has been loaded.

 * 20-10-2019
   - The `zplugin` completion now completes also snippets!
 The command `snippet`, but also `delete`, `recall`, `edit`, `cd`, etc. all receive such completing.